marian-scientific/microcontroller-sandbox/README.md

 # microcontroller-sandbox

-This repository contains a sample template codebase for a variety of microcontrollers, along with documentation of the minimal Linux toolchain required to program and interact with the device.
+This repository contains a sample template codebase for a variety of microcontrollers, along with documentation of the minimal Linux toolchain required to program and interact with each device.

 ## Microcontrollers
 * [ATTINY85](ATTINY85)